datasektionen/bawang-content/en/clubs/body.md

 Jong: CS Juggling group.

 SHFF: Sektionshusfondsföreningen (untranslateable - sorry, one international student that go this far.
 Thanks for reading tho!).

+S�ngboksgruppen

+[Br�llopet](https://www.facebook.com/brollopet2017) - Our Wedding with the Media chapter